For anyone in the Canberra yoga community, it will come as little surprise that Ramone…

 TAKE THE HIGH ROAD

 Hill sprints are my go-to workout when I have lots of energy to burn and really want to challenge myself.
-All you need is a pair of decent running shoes and a steep hill.
+All you need is a pair of decent running shoes and a steep hill (in your local area).

 My favourite spots are the bridge between Civic Pool and Commonwealth Park, or the grass slopes on Reconciliation Place.
 Start at the bottom of the hill and run as fast as you can to the top.
 Walk back to the base for some active recovery, and then repeat.